-NOTE 20: SUBSEQUENT EVENTS
+NOTE 19: SUBSEQUENT EVENTS

-In November 2019, the Board of School Directors approved a resolution to issue General Obligation Bonds, Series of 2020 in the maximum aggregate principal amount not to exceed \$20,915,000.
-The proceeds of the bond issuance will be to currently refund the School District's outstanding General Obligation Bonds, Series of 2017 and General Obligation Bonds, Series A of 2017 and to pay the costs of issuing the bonds.
+In December 2020, the Board of School Directors approved a resolution to issue General Obligation Bonds, Series of 2021 in the maximum aggregate principal amount not to exceed \$31,125,000.
+The proceeds of the bond issuance will be to currently refund the School District's outstanding General Obligation Bonds, Series A of 2013, General Obligation Bonds, Series B of 2013, General Obligation Bonds, Series of 2015 and General Obligation Bonds, Series of 2016 and to pay the costs of issuing the bonds.

-Subsequent to year end, a global pandemic due to the spread of the COVID-19 coronavirus caused the United States government to declare a national emergency.
+Prior to year end, a global pandemic due to the spread of the COVID-19 coronavirus caused the United States government to declare a national emergency.
 The pandemic has led to widespread voluntary and government-mandated closings of schools, local stores and businesses, which has resulted in significant job losses.
 These job losses have the potential to have a significant impact on all aspects of the School District's operations.
 In addition, due to the temporary closure of all businesses that are not deemed life sustaining, State and Federal tax revenues are also significantly decreased.
-This decrease could result in less grant money that is relied upon by counties, school District's own source revenue or derived revenues could be affected negatively.
+This decrease could result in less grant money that is relied upon by counties, school districts, and local municipalities to fund specific projects.
+In addition, the School District's own source revenue or derived revenues could be affected negatively.
 Schools were required to close and to develop a plan to continue education for students, the costs of implementation will impact the School District.
 Overall, decreased funding and increased costs could result in the School District having to curtail or eliminate some services.